 A business with employees needs to track and evaluate employee performance regularly.
 Making this practice part of the business model can strengthen the company's hiring process and employee retention.
 The more you hang on and develop the same team members, the more you can cut training costs and focus on improving your productivity.
 Here are helpful performance review tips for managers to consider.

 A manager can stay in touch with employee performance by scheduling periodic performance review meetings.
 These individual conversations can strengthen a company's overall output.
-Performance reviews traditionally have been conducted just once per year, but these days monthly or quarterly performance reviews can stimulate faster improvements.
+Performance reviews traditionally have been conducted just once per year, but monthly or quarterly performance reviews can stimulate faster improvements.

 An important topic in the meeting should be career growth and development.
-It's important to let employees know they have opportunities to grow with your company.
+It's essential to let employees know they have opportunities to grow with your company.
 You should also address the challenges the business faces and clarify company goals.